alza-bitz/alza-bitz.github.io/posts/programmers-how-do-you-partition.md

 ### Notes.

 **1.** A hypothesis for this difference, as to why the most popular languages don't provide  something that is independent of context or data structures, is due to incidental complexity resulting from their age and the prioritisation of backwards compatibility.
-The less popular languages I picked for this article are all much younger, as such they can learn from the past and adopt more recent academic research, in particular concerning data structures and the algorithms that operate on them.
+The less popular languages chosen for this article are all much younger, as such they can learn from the past and adopt more recent academic research, in particular concerning data structures and the algorithms that operate on them.

 **2.** Other than the Much of this discussion isn't really new, it's just another manifestation of what happens when programmer convenience and replaceability are prioritised above all other concerns, as described by Rich Hickey in his 2011 presentation [Simple Made Easy](https://youtu.be/LKtk3HCgTa8?t=546&si=v4mc0CTZOFGA87ay).